 WHAT: The Exploring Math and Science Academy (EMSA) at the University of Oklahoma Health Sciences Center (OUHSC) is a stimulating summer experience for students to explore careers in the health sciences.
 EMSA will provide hands-on laboratory and classroom activities for students which will enrich their math and science knowledge and ability.
 In addition to activities at the seven OUHSC colleges, students will explore health fields in the community through a day long field trip.

-WHEN: EMSA at OUHSC will run for two weeks, June 9-20, 2014.
+WHEN: EMSA at OUHSC will run for two weeks in June, 2015 (specific dates will be posted at a later date).
 This will be a commuter academy that begins at 8:00 am and ends at 5:00 pm.
-EMSA Applications will not be available on line until March 1st and will not be accepted until March 15, 2014.
+EMSA Applications for the 2015 session will not be available on our website until March 1st and will not be accepted until March 15, 2015.

 WHY: EMSA at OUHSC is designed to make success in college an expected and logical result of high school success for all participants.
 Nationally, there is a relative absence of African Americans, American Indians, Latinos, females, first generation college students, and students from poverty backgrounds in science, technology, engineering, and mathematics (STEM) educational programs and careers.
 Only 4 percent of students from groups underrepresented in the STEM fields graduate from high school with the credentials to enter those fields in college.